luismcastillo/SJSU-art75/tutorials/tuts/03d_moreHTMLCSS/README.md

 *Recommended tutorials:*

 * [W3 Schools](https://www.w3schools.com/) and [Mozilla Developers Network](https://developer.mozilla.org/en-US/docs/Learn/HTML) are great references with non-video tutorials
 * [Kadenze Tutorial: Web Coding Fundamentals](https://www.kadenze.com/courses/web-coding-fundamentals-for-artists/info): This course is designed specifically for artists.
 If you create a Kadenze account, you can audit the course for free, only caveat is that you have to time it with the start of the course...
-Watch Session 1: Intro to the Web Landscape for familiarity with HTML/CSS

 #### On this page: